Undergraduate Course: Textiles 1A : What is textiles? (DESI08122)

 This course introduces a range of core competencies and understanding relating to Textiles, which will form a foundation to enable and sustain subsequently more focused and self-directed study in the subject.
 There is a strong practical focus to all activities.

-Practical exploration: Using drawing in its widest sense, as a means to explore ideas, tasks will encourage individuals and groups to explore and experiment with colour, texture, pattern, materials, image and form through a series of hands-on approaches.
+Practical workshops: Using drawing in its widest sense, as a means to explore ideas, workshops will encourage individuals and groups to explore and experiment with colour, texture, pattern, materials, image and form through a series of hands-on classes.
 The understanding and increasingly sophisticated approach and use of materials is an important aspect of textiles and will underpin all practical activities.

 By questioning, exploring, discovering and discussing findings through the practical activities and the